MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/power-automate-for-desktop-proxy-settings.md

 ## How to configure the proxy settings

-Configure how Power Automate for desktop interacts with a proxy server using either the Windows registry or the Power Automate proxy configuration files.
+Configure how Power Automate for desktop interacts with a proxy server using either the **Windows registry** or the **Power Automate proxy configuration files**.
 > [!IMPORTANT]
 > - If a proxy setting is configured in both Windows registry and configuration files, the registry key prevails.